tev-oo/tev-oo/README.md

 ### Hello there 👋, my name is Tevin
 #### I am a Network Engineer.

 I am a Network Engineer with a certification from CISCO and Juniper Networks.
-I have an extensive background in routing and switching; am skilled in installing and configuring local area networks; and am able to build, maintain, and monitor secured network systems.
+I have an extensive background in routing and switching; am skilled in installing and configuring local area networks; and can build, maintain, and monitor secured network systems.
 Currently, I am learning network automation.

 -------------